Videos on Making Cities Together!

 The project started in 2014 with the Nairobi placemaking inventory.
-In May 2015 the Placemaking Design Lab took place to develop new strategies for public spaces in the City centre, Dandora and Korogocho.
+In May 2015, the Placemaking Design Lab took place to develop new strategies for public spaces in the City centre, Dandora and Korogocho.
 The 'Must Seed' strategy in Dandora was selected for implementation.

-Currently, we are developing a Model Street, a 'place to be' in Dandora and an inspiring example of a well designed and used public space and other cases, tools and strategies we are sharing on our platform and at many conferences.
+Currently, we are developing a Model Street, a 'place to be' in Dandora with the Dandora Transformation League.
+This inspiring showcase of a well designed and used public space and other cases, tools and strategies we are sharing on our platform and at many conferences.

 The inventory identified 17 socio-spatial initiatives across the city.
 The initiatives result into a higher quality of life and impact livelihoods, still they continue to face challenges including inadequate funding, land ownership, community engagement, expertise and politics.